-The project's amortized annual water demand is 13.97 AFY; this is the project's total maximum water demand averaged over all phases of the project, accounting for 52 years to capture construction and decommissioning or repowering occurring during years that O&M activities also may occur, in addition to 50 full years of project O&M. During a normal O&M year for the project, water demands would include a minimum of 5 AFY for panel washing activities, to maintain maximum efficiency of the project's technology.
-In order to provide a conservative analysis of water supply availability and reliability, this WSA considers a maximum operational water demand of up to 12.85 AFY, which accounts for factors including a possible need to treat water for high TDS concentrations before it is used for panel washing, and accounts for the option of storing a supply of emergency fire suppression water on site.
+The project's amortized annual water demand is 13.9714.06 AFY; this is the project's total maximum water demand averaged over all phases of the project, accounting for 52 years to capture construction and decommissioning or repowering occurring during years that O&M activities also may occur, in addition to 50 full years of project O&M. During a normal O&M year for the project, water demands would include a minimum of 5 AFY for panel washing activities, to maintain maximum efficiency of the project's technology.
+In order to provide a conservative analysis of water supply availability and reliability, this WSA considers a maximum operational water demand of up to 14.37 AFY over the first three years of O&M, and up to 12.85 AFY for each year following the first three years.
+The elevated water demand during the first three years of O&M is attributable to temporary irrigation of landscape and pollen forage plants.
+The project's O&M water demands \ which accounts for factors including a possible need to treat water for high TDS concentrations before it is used use in for panel washing, and accounts for the option of storing a supplyon-site storage of emergency fire suppression wateron site.

 Long-term water supply availability projections provided in the Zone 7 2015 UWMP were reviewed and assessed in this WSA, in comparison to the anticipated water demands of the project.
-As discussed in Section 4, Water Supply Reliability Analysis, Zone 7's UWMP projects a surplus water supply under all considered drought scenarios, including normal-year, single-dry year, and multiple-dry year conditions.
+As discussed in Section 4, Water Supply Reliability Analysis, Zone 7's UWMP projects a surplus water supply under all considered drought scenarios, including normal-year, single-dry year, and multipledry year conditions.
 This is likely due to Zone 7's diversified water supply portfolio consisting of local groundwater recharge and banking efforts as well as imported surface water supplies, in addition to other proactive management efforts including salt and nutrient management of the local groundwater resources, to maximize their potential for future use.
 Consistent with ongoing activities, it is anticipated that Zone 7 will respond to anticipated dry-year water shortages by pumping banked groundwater that is actively managed for this purpose, and by implementing management actions including but not limited to conservation actions.

 The water supply planning efforts discussed above, including Zone 7's UWMP, rely upon General Plan land use designations and zoning, in order to predict water demands based upon known and anticipated land uses.
 In this case, the project site is designated and zoned for agriculture (see Figure 4), and although agriculture would continue to occur on the project site in the form of sheep grazing and apiary uses, the site's primary land use after project implementation will be solar energy development, which is generally less water intensive than agricultural land uses.
 Therefore, with implementation of the proposed project, the actual water demands that will occur on the project site will likely be lower than planned for this site in the UWMP for the area.
-This suggests that the water demands that will occur on the project site with implantation of the project are accounted for in the supply availability projections provided in the UWMP.
+This suggests that the water demands that will occur on the project site with implementation of the project are accounted for in the supply availability projections provided in the UWMP.